OwenDa/portfolio-4/README.md

 </details>

 ## Known Bugs
-1. New Post File Upload: Inappropriate file types are not currently handled with anything other than a Djano standard error page.
+1. New Post File Upload:
+The text content of new posts containing inappropriate file types (e.g. PDF) is published; the invalid file is not published; however, there is no specific feedback to the user concerning this issue.
+Video files may cause Error 500.
+The field is clearly marked for images; however, appropriate feedback would be useful.

+2. Exceedingly long file names can cause an error.

 ## Acknowledgements
 1. Screenshot images were compressed with [TinyPNG.com](https://tinypng.com/)